Skip to content

 Next up: we'll dive into the first step of the flywheel—creating synthetic data so you can start improving before you even have users.

-Note: I've used this approach with companies across legal, finance, healthcare, and e-commerce.
+Note: This approach has been applied across legal, finance, healthcare, and e-commerce domains.
 The details change, but the core flywheel stays the same: focus on users, measure what matters, and improve based on data instead of hunches.